 I miss the little girl in me that used to sit in her window seat and gaze at the moonlit snow– who knew a holy night when she saw one.
 I’ve become resentful somehow of Christmas.
 In other words, I’d like to punch the Kay Jewelers people in the throat.
 It begins with the manic Black Friday and ends in buyers’ remorse and an overheated living room full of things you thought for a few weeks you couldn’t live without and turns out…you could.
 For a holiday that is supposed to be about love and wonder incarnate and stopping to honor it, I’m with Charlie Brown–Christmas has gone berserk.
 Mostly what I’ve come to resent is the expectation.

 I’m just going to let Christmas carry me this year.
 Quietly.
 Little moments in pjs.
 A walk in the woods with the dogs, even if no one wants to come with me.
 I’m making CDs for people.
 That’s about it.
 Sorry if you’re on my list.
-In fact yesterday when my son and I were making Christmas cookies, we got so giddy we started using the dough on the other side of the cookie cutters.
-So along with our santas and stars and gingerbread men, we made cookies that look a lot like Nantucket and Martha’s Vineyard and alligators.
+In fact yesterday when my son and I were making Christmas cookies, we got so giddy we started using the spare dough around the cookie cutters and baking those random shapes too.
+So along with our Santas and stars and gingerbread men, we made cookies that look a lot like Nantucket and Martha’s Vineyard and alligators.
 We almost wet our pants we were laughing so hard.